The Roller Coaster is a 13.5-mile stretch of the Appalachian Trail that runs from Route 7 (Snickers Gap) to Route 50 (Ashby Gap) in Northern Virginia.

 On the back side of the loop, you will take in views from Whitehouse Overlook, then connect with a southbound section of the Appalachian Trail.

 Near the end of the hike, turn right at the sign that reads “Spur to George’s Overlook” for southeasterly views.
-It’s also a must to stop for the Snowden Manor Ruins Site.
+Also, stop for the Snowden Manor Ruins Site.

 Let me start by noting that this Sky Meadows hiking trail does not touch the Appalachian Trail, but it is one of my favorite trails at this vista-filled state park.